Code-Institute-Submissions/breathe-MS2/README.md

 ## Features
 ### index.html Page
-- Transparent header containing site logo on top Left
+- Transparent header containing site logo on top Left corner
-- Hero image taking up 100vh
+- Hero image taking up 100vh and 100% of the width
 - Transparent jumbotron in the centre of the hero image with text and button leading to breathe.html page
 - Under the hero image, heading and three text areas detailing the different breathing practises
 - An image in the breathing techniques container